aclark4life/python-packages-doc/intro.rst

 What is it?
 -----------

-In short, `pythonpackages.com`_ is a website that features Python packages.
+In a nutshell: `pythonpackages.com`_ is a website that showcases Python packages.
-For more information, please read the `history section`_.
+More in the `history section`_.

 .. _`history section`:

 History
 -------

-`pythonpackages.com`_ began on October 29th, 2011 as a web front end for various command line utilities that query the `Python Package Index`_ to obtain various statistics about Python packages, like number of downloads.
+`pythonpackages.com`_ began in October 2011 as a web front end for various command line utilities that query the `Python Package Index`_ to obtain various statistics about Python packages, like number of downloads.
 Utilities used include: